WHY PHYSICAL THERAPY IS IMPORTANT IN TREATING SPORTS INJURIES?

 There is no doubt that playing any kind of sport, either professional or recreational, is beneficial to our health.
-Running, playing baseball, soccer, basketball, ice-skating, cycling, hiking or even walking – all are a great way to get exercise.
-But the downside of being highly active is the possibility of a trauma.
-We are not able to entirely avoid injuries, but if they do occur then, with the help of physical therapy professionals, the healing process can be accelerated and returning to full activity in a shortest possible time can be ensured.
+Running, playing baseball, soccer, basketball, ice-skating, cycling, hiking, or even walking – all are great ways to get exercise.
+But the downside of being highly active is the possibility of trauma.
+We are not able to entirely avoid injuries, but if they do occur then, with the help of physical therapy professionals, the healing process can be accelerated, and returning to full activity in the shortest possible time can be ensured.

 - ankle, knee, and wrist sprains

 - torn ligaments (usually post-surgical treatment)

 - neck and shoulder injury

 REASONS FOR ATHLETIC INJURIES:

 - Inadequate warm-up or stretching practices before a workout

 - Not wearing properly fitted protective equipment

 - Being in poor health condition – lack of health and wellness evaluation before starting activity